 You will have three choices for cross-border bus services to Singapore:

 SBS Transit 170: Board at bus bay B02.
-The fare is RM2.80 (approx. S$0.90) to Queen Street Bus Terminal or RM2.50 (approx. S$0.80) to Kranji MRT Station.
-If you want to save money, pay in cash in Malaysia ringgit and use the ticket stub to re-board the bus service at the checkpoints.
-Otherwise, use EZ-Link card (in Singapore currency only) for convenience and to make use of distance charging if changing to other transports in Singapore.
+If you want to save money, pay in cash in Malaysia ringgits and use the ticket stub to re-board the bus service at the checkpoints — the cash fare is RM3 to Queen Street Bus Terminal or RM2.70 to Kranji MRT Station.
+Otherwise, use EZ-Link card (in Singapore currency only) for convenience and to make use of distance-charging if changing to other public transports in Singapore.
+From JB CIQ to Woodlands Checkpoint, take any SBS Transit 160 / 170 / 170X or SMRT 950 (in another berth) to cross the Causeway.
+At Woodlands Checkpoint, board respective bus services to desired destinations.

 Causeway Link CWL: Board at bus bay B01.
-The fare to Queen Street Bus Terminal is RM4.80 and change to CW2 at JB CIQ.
-The fare to Woodlands Checkpoint / Kranji Station is RM2.60 and change to CW1 / CW2 at JB CIQ.
-The fare is also RM2.60 to JB CIQ.
+The fare to Queen Street Bus Terminal is RM4.80 and change to CW2 at Woodlands Checkpoint.
+The fare to JB CIQ / Kranji Station is RM2.60 and change to CW1 at Woodlands Checkpoint.
+The fare to Newton Circus is RM4.60 and change to CW5 at Woodlands Checkpoint.
+From JB CIQ to Woodlands Checkpoint, take any CW buses to cross the Causeway.

 Singapore-Johore Express (SJE): Board at bus bay B03.
-The fare is RM4.80 to Queen Street Bus Terminal in Singapore.
+The fare is RM4.80 to Queen Street Bus Terminal in Singapore and is non-transferable with other services.

-If SBS Transit 170 is unavailable, an alternative way will be to take CWL (RM2.60) bound for JB CIQ.
+If SBS Transit 170 is unavailable, an alternative way will be to take CWL bound for JB CIQ or vice versa.
 After clearing Malaysia Immigration, you will have more choices of bus services (except SJE) to get to Singapore but new ticket will be required.

-Note: If you know you will get caught up in traffic jam during peak hours (normally between 3pm to 7pm), you can opt to board a local bus to some places in JB, like City Square Shopping Centre near to JB Sentral (use myBAS T13), to have dinner and walk around.
+Note: If you know you will get caught up in traffic jam on the Causeway during peak hours (normally after 3pm to 7pm), you can opt to board a domestic bus to some places in Johor Bahru, like JB City Square near to JB Sentral (use myBAS T10 / T13), to have dinner and walk around.
 Once the peak hours are over, say 8pm, get to JB CIQ and continue the journey to Singapore.
 Main considerations will be the time you can spare and towing your luggage around.

 #3.
 The Final Lap

-Regardless of whichever bus services you are taking to Singapore, once you reached JB CIQ, you will need to alight to clear Malaysia Immigration, re-board the bus after clearance and cross the Causeway and alight again to clear Singapore Immigration.
+Regardless of whichever bus services you are taking to Singapore, once you reached JB CIQ, you will need to alight to clear Malaysia Immigration, re-board the service — not necessary the same bus — after clearance and cross the Causeway and alight again to clear Singapore Immigration.

-For those taking direct coaches from Malaysia to Singapore, you will need to memorise the coach's registration plate number and get back on the same coach.
+For those taking direct coaches from Malaysia to Singapore (not the cross-border services from Larkin Sentral), you will need to memorise the coach's registration plate number and get back on the same coach.
 If you do not intend to go all the way to Queen Street, change to any public buses after Singapore Immigration.

 For those taking SBS Transit 170, you will be able to drop at any bus stops along its service route in Singapore from Woodlands Checkpoint to Queen Street.
 Most people will drop at Kranji MRT Station and switch to the faster MRT trains.